corsairmarks/combined_silfae_revisited/mod/README.md

     * Eldar traits use the new properties that replaced `modification`
     * Special Craftworld setup supports unity building changes
     * Special Craftworld setup supports Posthumous Employment
+    * Aquaponics is now its own mod and is a dependency for this mod

 ## Source Code